TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/Deployment.rst

 Deploying to Production
 =======================

+This guide outlines the steps required to manually deploy TYPO3 and ensure the installation is secure and ready to be used in a production context.
+This guide also highlights a number of automation tools that can help automate the deployment process.

 There are several different ways to deploy TYPO3.
 One of the more simple options is to manually copy its files and database from a local machine to the live server, adjusting the configuration where necessary.

-This guide outlines the steps required to deploy TYPO3 manually and ensure the installation is secure and ready to be used in a production context.
-This guide also highlights a number of automation tools that can help automate the deployment process.

 General Deployment Steps
 ========================

--  Building the local environment (installing everything necessary for the website)
+-  Build the local environment (installing everything necessary for the website)
--  Running `composer install --no-dev` to install without development dependencies
+-  Run `composer install --no-dev` to install without development dependencies
--  Copying files to the production server
+-  Copy files to the production server
--  Copying the database to the production server
+-  Copy the database to the production server
 -  Clearing the caches

 .. note::

     The `composer install` command should not be run on the live environment.
-    Ideally, `composer` should run locally or on a dedicated deployment machine, to allow testing before going live.
+    Ideally, `composer` should only run locally or on a dedicated deployment machine, to allow testing before going live.

-    To avoid conflicts between the local and the server's PHP version, the server's PHP version should be defined in the :file:`composer.json` file (e.g. ``{"platform": {"php": "7.2"}}``), so `composer` will always check the correct dependencies.
+    To avoid conflicts between the local and the server's PHP version, the server's PHP version can be defined in the :file:`composer.json` file (e.g. ``{"platform": {"php": "7.2"}}``), so `composer` will always check the correct dependencies.